 Also, the mind filters information so that we reject things that don’t match our pre-existing beliefs.
 If I believe my country is the best, then I’ll tell you all the good things that my country has done and forget about its failures and misadventures.

-Similarly, if you hate someone you’ll remember all the bad things they’ve done to you and forget the incidences where they may have actually treated you very nicely.
+Similarly, if you hate someone you’ll remember all the bad things they’ve done to you and forget the incidences where they may have actually treated you nicely.

 Once we understand that our default way of thinking is being closed-minded, only then can we make efforts to become open-minded.
 No open-minded person was like that since birth.
 It takes time and effort to develop the faculty of critical thinking and reasoning.